yanniey/Birkbeck-Fundamentals-of-Computing/README.md

 ### Course Format:
 * On campus: 1.5 hours of lecture and 1.5 hours of lab per week
 * 2 courseworks
-* Written exam in May
+* Written exam in May in Term 2
 * Final mark = Coursework (20%) + exam (80%)

-This course is like playing mind gymnastics.
+This course is not restricted to any specific programming language, but instead focuses on the fundamentals of computing and how we can evaluate performance of programming.

 ### Two things I learned from this course: